redux-zero/redux-zero/README.md

 **Redux Zero** was based on this [gist](https://gist.github.com/developit/55c48d294abab13a146eac236bae3219) by [@developit](https://github.com/developit)

 ## Roadmap
-- Improve integration with Preact
-- (try to) Remove the context API
+- Extract 'connect' so that Redux Zero can be use with multiple frameworks
 - Add more use case examples (including unit tests)

 ## Docs